Furlough and SharedWork Program Guidance for Agencies

 Once an agency is approved for the SharedWork Program, ESD will email the agency representatives the approval welcome letter along with attachments that include an employee packet.
 ESD will also provide webinars for both employers and employees to make sure the application process runs as smoothly as possible.

-For furloughs part of the SharedWork Program, time and attendance processors should utilize leave code 9403 (LWOP Temp Layoff\ShrdWork).
-This code is currently under development and should be available in HRMS on June 24, with an effective date of June 21.
-Any other furlough or temporary layoff absence that is not part of the SharedWork Program should be coded in HRMS using 9396 (LWOP Temp Layoff\Agency Action).
+For furloughs part of the SharedWork Program (under the Governor’s directive (50% or less of an employees work week), time and attendance processors utilizing HRMS should utilize leave code 9403 (LWOP Temp Layoff\ShrdWork).
+This is a new leave code and became effective June 21.
+Any other furlough or temporary layoff absence that is not part of the SharedWork Program/Governor;s directive or because they comprise over 50% of an employee’s hours in a workweek should be coded in HRMS using 9396 (LWOP Temp Layoff\Agency Action).
 It is vital that agencies not use the SharedWork code for furloughs that are not part of the program.
+Both codes report reduced retirement hours.
+SharedWork expenditures are reimbursable between now and December, so we need accurate reporting to ensure we are getting reimbursed for the costs.
+In other words, 9396 should be used for non-reimbursable furloughs (agency directed or voluntary if not part of the SharedWork program).

 RCW 50.60 – Shared Work Compensation Plans – Benefits